enchant3dmango/getgrass-bot/README.md

     - Run `proxyless.py` if not using any proxy.
 - Ctrl + A, then D to detach the screen, it will run in the background.

+## Warnings
+- :warning: Just update the `proxy.txt` when you wanna add or change the proxy list, no need to restart the service!
+- :warning: Don't touch the `id.txt` when the service is running!

 ## Referral
 https://app.getgrass.io/register/?referralCode=SxjVUVv2xt1LNCp